What Is a Nurse Residency Program?

 • Return to the classroom

-• Up to a year of service required after you complete the program
+• A year or more of service is required after you complete the program

 • Competitive; limited start dates and spots for some programs